awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 ## CloudWatch Agent Configuration File: Complete Examples<a name="CloudWatch-Agent-Configuration-File-Complete-Example"></a>

 The following is an example of a complete CloudWatch agent configuration file for a Linux server\.

+The items listed in the `measurement` sections for the metrics you want to collect can either specify the complete metric name such or just the part of the metric name that will be appended to the type of resource\.
+For example, specifying either `reads` or `diskio_reads` in the `measurement` section of the `diskio` section will cause the `diskio_reads` metric to be collected\.

+This example includes both ways of specifying metrics in the `measurement` section\.

 ```
     {